-Director: Shizuno Kobun
+Directed by: Shizuno Kobun

-Writer: Sakurai Takeharu
+Written by: Sakurai Takeharu

 Based on: Detective Conan by Aoyama Gōshō

-Cast: Takayama Minami, Yamaguchi Kappei, Yamazaki Wakana, Koyama Rikiya, Hayashibara Megumi, Matsui Naoko, Iwai Yukiko, Ohtani Ikue, Takagi Wataru, Ogata Kenichi, Chafurin, and Tomita Kōsei
+Starring: Takayama Minami, Yamaguchi Kappei, Yamazaki Wakana, Koyama Rikiya, Hayashibara Megumi, Matsui Naoko, Iwai Yukiko, Ohtani Ikue, Takagi Wataru, Ogata Kenichi, Chafurin, and Tomita Kōsei

-Genres: Detective Fiction
+Genre: Detective Fiction

 Running Time: 112 minutes